samie/testbench-simplest-demo/README.md

-# TestBench Starter Kit
+# TestBench 5 Simplest Demo Possible

-This a simple starter kit for running automated UI tests in a Vaadin 8 project using TestBench 5.
+This is a simplest demo possible of running automated UI tests in a Vaadin 8 project using TestBench 5.
+No browser is required: the internal JavaFX browser present in every
+Java 8 is used.

 # How to run it